Immaculato/movieDatabase/README.md

 shell> env_mysite\scripts\activate
 ```
 Install MySQL.
 We are assuming you're using Linux or Mac OS X. If not, check out how to install MySQL on this page: https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html

+This assumes MySQL is being used.
+You can change what database that is being used by altering settings.py
+Go to mysite/settings.py and go to lines 93-94 and change the MySQL username/password.
 To install and use a MySQL binary distribution, the command sequence looks like this:
 ```
 shell> groupadd mysql